Homewood Companion

 Cooking

-The oven is still very generous, especially for such a compact stove, and clocks in at 58 L (350mm wide, 365mm high and 455mm deep – approx. two cubic feet).
+The oven is still very generous, especially for such a compact stove, supplied with two oven racks and two oven trays, with 6 shelf positions, and clocks in at 58 L (350mm wide, 365mm high and 455mm deep – approx. two cubic feet).
 Like in our other models, all the oven panels are heavy cast iron for maximum heat retention and even distribution, and the oven door has a double-glazed, safety-grade glass window with an external guard-bar and an accurate thermometer, in both Celsius and Fahrenheit.
-The oven has six tray positions.

-The two cooking plates of the Companion are made from heavy cast iron, machined smooth for optimum pot and pan contact and maximum heat transfer.
+The two cooking plates of the Companion are made from heavy cast iron.
 The left hand cooking plate is directly above the firebox, so is ideal for searing, frying and boiling.
 The right cooking plate is still close to the firebox due to the size of the stove, so has a heat deflecting panel on its underside, to increase the available temperature range.

 While it won’t hold as many pots or pans as the Heritage, the Companion is still able to have several on the go at once, and though it lacks the third, coolest plate of the Heritage, simmering can still be achieved by using a trivet on the right hand plate.

-Check out the oven of the Homewood Companion in this video, and please see further down the page for even more video of the stove in action:
+Check out the cooking function of the Homewood Companion in the lead video on this page, and please see further down for even more video of the stove in action.

 Operation

-Check the Operation section of the Heritage page, as all of that applies here – though the flue collar on the Companion takes a 130 mm flue, and the Companion firebox can take decent logs up to 165 mm in diameter and 400 mm long.
+Check the Operation section of the Heritage page, as all of that applies here – though the flue collar on the Companion takes a 130 mm flue (supplied with a 130-to-150 adaptor as standard), and the Companion firebox can take decent logs up to 165 mm in diameter and 400 mm long.

 Even with its smaller firebox, the Companion is still able to run through the night, by putting as big a log as will fit onto a well-established bed of embers and shutting down all the controls.